A Synonymous Variational Perspective on the Rate-Distortion-Perception Tradeoff: Relevant Discussions

 \subsection{Discussion on the Compatibility with Existing Compression Limits}

-Next, we discuss the compatibility of the derived synonymous source coding theorem with existing compression theories from the perspective of the coding limits.
-From Lemma~\ref{ENLSL}, Theorem~\ref{Theorem_SIC}, and their respective proofs, it can be seen that, at its optimization limit, the synonymous source codec exhibits a degree of compatibility with the theoretical limits of existing classical source coding methods.
-As illustrated in Fig. \ref{fig_6}, this compatibility is manifested in that, under specific conditions, the optimization limit of the synonymous source codec can degenerate to the theoretical optimization limits of conventional source coding methods, specifically including:
+Next, we discuss the compatibility of the derived { tight-bound synonymous source coding rate characterization} with existing compression theories from the perspective of the { rate characterizations}.
+From Lemma~\ref{ENLSL}, Theorem~\ref{Theorem_SIC}, and their respective proofs, it can be seen that { the proposed synonymous source coding rate characterization is compatible with existing classical source coding formulations under specific conditions.} { In this sense, the proposed framework has two roles: it provides a tight-bound rate characterization under the synset-oriented reconstruction criterion, and it also gives a synonymous interpretation of existing RDP and RD formulations, which can be recovered through the Jensen-limit relaxation, the single-sample reconstructed-synset case, or the singleton ideal-synset case.} As illustrated in Fig. \ref{fig_6}, this compatibility is manifested in that, under specific conditions, { the synonymous source coding rate characterization} of the synonymous source codec can degenerate to the theoretical optimization limits of conventional source coding methods, specifically including:

-\begin{itemize} \item \emph{\textbf{Compatibility with Existing Rate-Distortion-Perception Tradeoff:}} From Theorem~\ref{Theorem_SIC} and its analysis, it follows that when the synonymous source decoder is restricted to producing a single reconstructed sample (i.e., $\hat{\boldsymbol{\mathcal{X}}} = \{ \hat{\boldsymbol{x}} \}$), the optimization limit of the synonymous source codec expressed in Eq. \eqref{SVIgoal} degraded into the existing rate-distortion-perception (RDP) tradeoff targeted by existing source coding methods optimized for perceptual quality, i.e.,
+\begin{itemize} \item \emph{\textbf{Compatibility with Existing Rate-Distortion-Perception Tradeoff:}} From Theorem~\ref{Theorem_SIC} and its analysis, it follows that { when the parameter $\rho$ approaches to $0$ (i.e., the Jensen-limits relaxation), or} when the synonymous source decoder is restricted to producing a single reconstructed sample (i.e., $\hat{\boldsymbol{\mathcal{X}}} = \{ \hat{\boldsymbol{x}} \}$), the { synonymous source coding rate characterization} of the synonymous source codec expressed in Eq. \eqref{SVIgoal} degraded into the existing rate-distortion-perception (RDP) tradeoff targeted by existing source coding methods optimized for perceptual quality, i.e.,